 Does Invisalign Hurt?

 While Invisalign is able to move your teeth without the same pain and anxiety metal braces can cause, some people do experience temporary discomfort.
 This slight discomfort usually lasts for a few days at the beginning of each new stage of treatment.
-This sense of discomfort is normal and is typically described as a feeling of pressure.
+This sense of discomfort is normal and patients typically describe it as a feeling of pressure.
 This is a great sign that Invisalign is working, as it moves your teeth to their final destination.
 Most patients explain that the discomfort typically goes away in a couple of days.

-You remove your aligner trays when eating or drinking (except water), and to clean your teeth.
-When you remove them for hygiene, use a soft bristle toothbrush with water and a small amount of toothpaste and brush them lightly.
-It may be easier to clean the outside of the aligners while they are still on your teeth.
-Then remove them to clean the inside surfaces.
+When removing your aligners for hygiene, use a soft bristle toothbrush with water and a small amount of toothpaste and brush them lightly.
+Clear Lake Dental Care recommends cleaning the outside of the aligners while they are on your teeth and removing them to clean the inside.
 It’s a good idea to use the Invisalign aligner cleaning products once a week to keep the aligners from developing any odors.
 Do not use denture cleaners to clean your aligners, and don’t soak them in mouthwash.
 Both of these cleaners can damage the surface of the aligners, making them dull and more visible, which defeats the purpose.

-Invisalign Retainer After Treatment
+After Treatment Retainer

 Our dentists will sit with you after your Invisalign treatment and assess your teeth realignment.
 We often recommend to our patients, whether braces or Invisalign treatment to use a retainer.
 They help prevent teeth from gradually shifting back towards their initial position.